wso2/kubernetes-ei/integrator/README.md

 ## Prerequisites

+* In order to use these Kubernetes resources, you will need an active [Free Trial Subscription](https://wso2.com/free-trial-subscription) from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 Enterprise Integrator.
+You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription).<br><br>

 * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker)
 (version 17.09.0 or above) and [Kubernetes client](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in order to run the steps provided<br>in the following quick start guide.<br><br>